BjornHamels/rdmd/doc/tech/README.md

 ![Big picture containing a lot of LA screenshots](lavertline.png)

-As there is no apparant way to orginize this yet, I'll summerize the findings below in no particular order.
+Things to notice in the huge image above:

 * My LA probed at 200MHz, some articats show like in the `DE` near a `RDATA` signal.
 Same for `SDATA`, seems too short (5ns).
 It also misses some `SDATA` signals which is not possible with a vertical line.
 * Notice the `DOTCLK` going bananas at Row32 (=row1).
 Same goes for `COLLAT`.
 My LA or a junk signal?
 How is it ignored by the DMD?
 * My LA numbers the rows with an idle period _before_ `DOTCLK` 128 clock pulses.
 The Row should likely be counted as the `DOTCLK` starts and then the idle period _behind_ it.
-That makes sence with the `DE` disabling the Display.
+That makes sence with the `DE` disabling the Display while it is being Latched.

 #### One horizontal line